 Designs load-bearing structures or structural elements, such as buildings, bridges, or roadways.
 Performs analysis of building materials for use in construction.
 Develops blueprints or specifications for use during construction and ensures all projects comply with applicable codes and regulations.
 Determines cause of structural failures, damages, and defects through site investigations.
 Provides reports detailing investigations and assessment of damages to the structure.
-Requires a bachelor's degree and 2-4 years of direct experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree.
 Typically reports to a supervisor or manager.
-View full job description
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
+Less